Helen Sharpe

 Helen Margaret Sharpe (23 February 1927 – 7 December 1996) was an English cricketer who played as a batter and occasional wicket-keeper.
+She made her Test debut against New Zealand in December 1957.
 She appeared in five Test matches for England between 1957 and 1961, and captained them on their tour of South Africa in 1960/61.
 She played domestic cricket for Yorkshire and Middlesex.